Student Supervision

 The second type of AI thesis research takes a well-known benchmark problem (digit recognition, inverted pendulum) or even problem instance (MNIST, CartPole-V0) and proposes a technological innovation to solve it.
 The innovation can either target the primary metric associated with the problem (cross entropy, total return) or some secondary metric (interpretability, compute, transferability, etc.).
 Usually, the benchmark problem is well studied and benchmarking is easy.
 However, actually outperforming the SOTA can be very challenging.
 When a novel metric is targeted, it needs to be a proper metric, and its relevance needs to be properly argued (measures the right thing, measures something important, has the right statistical properties, can be obtained relatively easily, etc.).

 There are other types of key contributions as well.
 These include tooling, datasets, simulators, and quantitative research in general.
-Within AI research, they are not that common, and I have found them too be very rare for a thesis.
+Within AI research, they are not that common, and I have found them too be rare for a thesis.
+However, when the context is right (e.g. there is access to a data source to build a data set from) this might prove very fruitful.

 Writing a good thesis